aysimaalmas/aysimaalmas/README.md

-- 👋 Hi, I’m @aysimaalmas
+- 👋 Hi, I’m Aysima Almas.
+I live in İstanbul in Turkey.
-- 👀 I’m interested in IT and software
+- 👀 I’m interested in IT and software.
-- 🌱 I’m currently learning python and machine learning
+- 🌱 I’m currently learning python and machine learning.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on  ...
 - 📫 you can reach me "rumeysa.aysimaa@gmail.com" my gmail account

 <!---